-- Purchase orders or contracts executed for major equipment procurement to be issued within 12 months of contract award. - Contracts for generation facility engineer (Engineer of Record) and/or engineering/procurement/construction contractor must be executed within a specified amount of time from contract award date.
+- Purchase orders or contracts executed for major equipment procurement to be issued within 12 months of award notification date. - Contracts for generation facility engineer (Engineer of Record) and/or engineering/procurement/construction contractor must be executed within a specified amount of time from award notification date. - Additional interim development milestones.